IshitaGarg-01/EmotionRecognizer/README.md

 <img width="1302" alt="Screenshot 2022-05-27 at 5 02 01 PM" src="https://user-images.githubusercontent.com/79802180/170691430-6468820f-f4b1-4225-8e49-6bb615e89ce0.png">

 # System Architecture :
-Firstly the weights of the trained model are sent to the flask database.
+Firstly the weights of the trained model are sent to the flask server.
 The site provides us with 2 flexible features-Emotion button and Emotion with Name button.
 On pressing Emotion with Name button it directs us to a form page asking user to upload image and their name.This image is then saved in Flask database with name of file as name of user.
-file as name of user.
-On submitting it takes us to the Emotion with Name page which with the help of a database in flask recognizes the person and simultaneously takes the weights from flask to predict the emotion of the person.
+On submitting it takes us to the Emotion with Name page which with the help of images in the flask database in flask recognizes the person and simultaneously takes the weights from flask to predict the emotion of the person.
 On pressing the Emotion button it takes the weights from flask to predict the emotion of person.

 ![System_Architecture](https://user-images.githubusercontent.com/79802180/170697555-56f609cf-56f3-4d5b-b489-46960c79f5ed.jpg)